BiradarScripts/VR-FINAL_PROJECT-2025/README.md

         * `fabric_type`: The fabric of the product which is described (e.g. “Cotton, Polyester”)

-        * “finish_type”: a text describing how a product has been finished like matte or glossy.        * `item_shape`: The form of the product described (such as “square”, “rectangle”) .
+        * `finish_type`: a text describing how a product has been finished like matte or glossy.

+        * `item_shape`: The form of the product described (such as “square”, “rectangle”) .

         * `material`: Description of the material of the item (e.g. Plastic , Metal).

-        * "pattern": the design of the product like Striped and Floral.        * `product_description`: Descriptive information of the product which is text and embedded in html.
+        * `pattern`: the design of the product like Striped and Floral.

+        * `product_description`: Descriptive information of the product which is text and embedded in html.

         * `product_type`: Category or class of the product (e.g CELLULAR_PHONE_CASE, BACKPACK).